Sr. User/Design Researcher / Information Architect Specialist

 The purpose and significance of this Instructional Design Plan Report is to create an Instructional Design Plan, using The ADDIE Model.
 Developing an online IA tutorial for Corporate Trainers or others to learn about The Creative Information Architecture Model (The IA Model)—current trends in Information Architecture (IA) [which also extended into user experience design].

 Because Information Architecture is a new and emerging industry, a few Universities are now offering graduate-level programs to learners.
-The online y tutorial about Information Architecture can provide or supplement a learner’s knowledge base about the professional practice of Information Architecture, usability testing, and Website design.
+The online IA tutorial about Information Architecture can provide or supplement a learner’s knowledge base about the professional practice of Information Architecture, usability testing, and Website design.